Keegan-Evans/Keegan-Evans.github.io/_posts/2020-10-21-Daily-Update.md

 - The big thing was finishing exercise 16.20.
-This exercise felt quite challenging, as it required understanding exactly how a function that someone else wrote, and then expanding it using a function that was similar required different inputs and different set of recursions.
-I may work on a write up or video of it.
+This exercise felt quite challenging, as it required understanding exactly how a function that someone else wrote, and then expanding it using a function that was similar required different inputs and a different set of recursions.
+I may work on a write-up or video of it.

 - Read Chapter 2 of [Wendell Odom's CCNA guide](https://amzn.to/3dHP3P0).
 While the video courses feel a bit